spencerthayer/2024-Election-Polling-Analysis/readme.md

 $$ \text{Combined Result} = (1 - \alpha) \cdot \text{Polling Metric} + \alpha \cdot \text{Favorability Differential} $$

-where $\alpha$ is the `favorability_weight` parameter that determines the relative importance of the favorability differential in the combined result.
+Where $\alpha$ is the `favorability_weight` parameter that determines the relative importance of the favorability differential in the combined result.

 The margin of error for the combined result is directly obtained from the polling metrics.